-Aerospace, aircraft and aeronautics manufacturers deal with many unique packaging challenges.
-Based off of our own customers stories we've compiled a list of 8 new ideas for aerospace packaging that you might not have thought of.
+Aerospace, aircraft, and aeronautics manufacturers deal with many unique packaging challenges.
+Based on our own customer's stories we've compiled a list of 8 new ideas for aerospace packaging that you might not have thought of.

 1. Make the Package Reusable

 Allowing the end-user the opportunity to use your packaging more than once makes life easier for your customer.

 A San Diego Aeronautical manufacturer needed a returned materials authorization (RMA) solution for their customers who were returning expired units for diagnostics or repair.
 The company wanted to use the same container for both the replacement and returning unit.